 - How to develop scenarios coherently with current information available

 - What can be accomplished with the scenarios developed and how it can be executed for planning

-Business leaders, project managers, business development professionals, economists, financial analysts, risk managers, strategy consultants and other project staff.
+This VILT will benefit business leaders, project managers, business development professionals, economists, financial analysts, risk managers, strategy consultants and other project staff.
 University level degree preferred.
 Familiarity with the energy business recommended.